BEROCHLU/kf2-autokick-level-and-perk/README.md

 * You are able to auto kick without mutator as Ranked Server.
 * I'm not original creator, I fixed a issue and improved, add perk-kick features.

-# What is a fixed issue and improved?
+# What is a fixed issue and improved

 I fixed and improved things are following: